The various stages through which the service economy has evolved are as follows:

 According to Bell, “The transformation from an industrial to a post-industrial society occurs in many ways.”

-According to Ernst Engel, a Prussian statistician of the 19th century, “As family incomes increase, the percentage spent on food and durables drops while consumption of services that reflect a desire for a more enriched life increases correspondingly.”
+According to Ernst Engel, a Prussian statistician from the 19th century, “As family incomes increase, the percentage spent on food and durables drops while consumption of services that reflect a desire for a more enriched life increases correspondingly.”